 T-bone accidents are unique for car accident lawyers.

-Below, our Tampa based team helps you learn the basics of a t-bone accident and how to make a side impact accident claim.
+Below, our Tampa-based team helps you learn the basics of a T-bone accident and how to make a side impact accident claim.

 What Makes T-Bone Accidents Unique?

-Unlike head-on collisions, a T-Bone accident involves the front and sides of your vehicle.
+Unlike head-on collisions, a T-bone accident involves the front and sides of your vehicle.
 It is when the front of a vehicle crashes into the side of another vehicle.
 Some people call them a broadside or side impact collision.
 The force involved in these accidents is significant.
-These car crashes often occur at an intersection when a driver fails to stop at a red light or stop sign.
+This car crashes often occur at an intersection when a driver fails to stop at a red light or a stop sign.
 Failing to correctly yield the right-of-way to oncoming traffic can also result in a T-bone accident.

-A T-bone auto accident can lead to devastating injuries and loss.
-This is especially true if the impact is on the driver’s car door.
-A T-bone can happen on the passenger car side too.
-The invention of side airbags can lessen the severity of injuries sustained in a t-bone.
+A T-bone auto accident can lead to devastating injuries and losses.
+This is especially true if the impact is to the driver’s side door.
+A T-bone can also happen on the passenger’s side.
+The invention of side airbags can lessen the severity of the injuries sustained in a T-bone.
 This is not always the case though.
-Sadly, t-bone accidents are the deadliest type of car crashes for children.
+Sadly, T-bone accidents are the deadliest type of car crashes for children.

-When You’re in an Accident
+If You’re in an Accident

-Whether on the highway or a country lane, accidents involve many factors.
+Whether it happens on the highway or on a country road, car accidents involve many factors.
 There are almost 400,000 motor vehicle accidents every year in Florida.
 It is important to know ahead of time what to do after a car accident.

 Have you been involved in a T-bone side impact collision?
 Have you suffered property loss or damage?
 Severe injuries or lost income?
 If so, it’s worthwhile to consult with a personal injury lawyer today.